Simpson University Holds Fifth Annual Student Research Symposium

 The event, sponsored by the university’s Office of Academic Affairs, is designed to showcase scholarly achievement among undergraduate and graduate students.

 Participants present their scholarship through 10- to 30-minute presentations or facilitated poster sessions.
-This year’s conference focuses on the theme of “healing.”
-Sister Brenda O’Keeffe, from Mercy Medical Center in Redding, will speak at the opening session on “Embracing the Power to Heal the Body, Mind, and Soul.”
+This year’s conference focuses on the theme of “movements.”
+Dr. Edward Mooney, assistant professor of education at Simpson University, will speak at the opening session.

-Dr. John Ayabe, associate professor of history and a symposium organizer, said the topic of "healing" was chosen because the organizing committee felt it could be addressed from many areas.
+Dr. John Ayabe, associate professor of history and a symposium organizer, said the topic of "movements" was chosen because organizers felt it captured a concept that all disciplines in the university could appreciate.

-For the first time, the symposium will include an awards presentation from 4:45 to 5 p.m.
-The Stanley Clark Student Research Awards—named after former university provost Stanley Clark, a strong supporter of student research—will be presented to six students (three undergraduate, three graduate), in the categories of best research paper, best research poster, and best research presentation.
+The symposium will include an awards presentation from 5:15 to 5:30 p.m.
+The Stanley Clark Student Research Awards—named after former university provost Stanley Clark, a strong supporter of student research—will be presented to students for best research paper, best research poster, and best research presentation.

 For a complete list of topics, times and room locations, visit simpsonu.edu/researchsymposium.